Craig Emerson

-Craig Anthony Emerson (born 15 November 1954) is an Australian economist and former Australian Labor Party politician.
-He served as the Australian House of Representatives Member for the Division of Rankin in Queensland from 1998 until 2013.
+Craig Anthony Emerson (born 15 November 1954) is an Australian economist and former politician.
+A member of the Australian Labor Party, he served as the Australian House of Representatives Member for the Division of Rankin in Queensland from 1998 until 2013.
 Emerson also served as Minister for Trade and Competitiveness, Minister for Tertiary Education, Skills, Science and Research and Minister for Competition Policy, Small Business and Consumer Affairs in the Rudd and Gillard Governments.

 Early life

 Emerson was born in Baradine, New South Wales to Ern and Marge Emerson, and raised as a Roman Catholic.
 He and his late elder brother, Lance, were subjected to physical and emotional abuse from their mother, Marge.
 He was intensely religious as a child, finding solace from his turbulent home life, recalling that "Catholicism helped me make sense of Mum's volatile behaviour where there was no sense to be made of it."
+Emerson's father was interred as a prisoner of war during World War II, he died after suffering three heart attacks and hypertension.
 He earned a bursary to attend St Patrick's College, Strathfield.
 He later attended the University of Sydney, where he graduated with a Bachelor of Economics (Honours) and a Master of Economics.
 He also holds a Doctor of Philosophy in Economics from the Australian National University.